bluejoe2008/solr-sql/README.md

 solr-sql provides sql interfaces for solr cloud, by which developers can operate on solr cloud via JDBC protocols.

-On the same time, it is an Calcite adapter for solr(see http://calcite.apache.org).
+On the same time, solr-sql is an Calcite adapter for solr(see http://calcite.apache.org).

+# about project

+solr-sql is written in Scala, which generates java class files in JVM.

+So, if you are a Java developer, do not hesitate to choose solr-sql, because it is easy to be referenced by Java codes.
+Also the test cases are written in Java(see https://github.com/bluejoe2008/solr-sql/blob/master/src/java/test/SolrSqlQueryTest.java).

+If you are interested in source codes, manybe you need install a ScalaIDE(http://scala-ide.org/), or scala plugins for eclipse.

+solr-sql uses Maven to manage libary dependencies, it is a normal Maven project.

 # JDBC client codes